 Other coloring options

 If you want to make fully natural bath bombs, consider using fruit powders such as strawberry and raspberry powders to color your bath fizzies.
-Fruit powders give bath bombs a nice color and smell.
-For green bath bombs, you can use matcha tea powder.
+Fruit powders give bath fizzies a nice color and smell.
+For green color, you can use matcha tea powder.

 Another great option is to blend flowers and herbs in a coffee blender to get a colorful powder that will color bath bombs.
 Grind lavender for a purple color, calendula for yellow and so on.